amand33p/amand33p/README.md

 - 🌱 I’m currently learning more about full-stack development.

-- 🍽 Things on my plate for later - GoLang
+- 🍽 Things on my plate for later - GoLang, Java & more knowledge about DS & Algo.

 - 👨‍💻 All of my projects are available at [amand33p.github.io - my portfolio site](https://amand33p.github.io).